Trusted WordPress tutorials, when you need them most.

 Ready?
 Let’s get started.

-WPForms is the best WordPress contact form builder plugin on the market and allows you to create any kind of form easily using a simple drag-and-drop interface.
+WPForms is the best WordPress contact form builder plugin on the market that allows you to create any kind of form easily using a simple drag-and-drop interface.

-At WPBeginner, we trust WPForms for various tasks, including creating our contact forms and annual user surveys.
-It keeps form creation smooth and efficient, and you can check out our detailed WPForms review to see for yourself.
+At WPBeginner, we use WPForms for various tasks, including creating our contact forms and annual user surveys.
+You can check out our detailed WPForms review to see for yourself.

 Upon activation, you need to go to the WPForms » Settings page.